mojaie/MolecularGraph.jl_notebook/notebook/calculateDescriptors.md

 - All descriptor functions take a GraphMol or SubgraphView as the only argument (optional keyword arguments are acceptable but caching will not work).
 - All descriptor functions never change the molecule object given as an argument.
 - All descriptor functions only refer the molecular graph and attributes, other descriptor arrays and global constants.
 Other external mutable objects are never refered from inside the function.
-- Return value of all descriptor functions must be in Julia built-in type (for serialization to JSON)
+- Return values of all descriptor functions must be in Julia built-in collection type (for serialization to JSON)

 <!-- #region -->
 ## Frequently used descriptors